alexjvr1/VelocityUCL/README.md

 ls *collapsed > mus.tomap
 ##Check that this contains the correct number of samples (48)
 wc -l mus.tomap
-#Navigate back to the $SHAREDFOLDER/$SPECIES directory and move the list of sample names tehre
+#Navigate back to the $SHAREDFOLDER/$SPECIES directory and move the list of sample names there
 cd ..
 mv 01b_AdapterRemoval_museum/mus.tomap .